squidowl/halloy/book/src/configuration/servers.md

 ## `port`

 The port to connect on.
+If you want to use a plain text port like 6667 you MUST also change the `use_tls` setting.

 ```toml
 # Type: integer